P-R-N-D/ENN-PyTorch/README.md

 - **tensordict**: >= 0.10.0

 ### Recommended (throughput)
-- **Python 3.13t** (free-threading / no-GIL build)
+- **Python**: >= 3.13t (free-threading / no-GIL build)
   - The data pipeline uses thread-parallel execution via `torchdata.nodes` and is designed to reduce GIL contention on standard CPython.
-  - 3.13t can further improve throughput by removing the GIL, but it is not required.
+  - Free-threaded Python can further improve throughput by removing the GIL, but it is not necessary.

 ## Features
 - **Typed configuration** (`stnet.api.config`): dataclass-based configs with sensible defaults and validation/coercion.